fhackenb/nativescript-square-reader/README.md

 # NativeScript Square Reader

+# Status: Currently in development - not yet ready for public use - if you try this now, you will need to manually switch out the SquareReaderSDK.framework

 iOS only (for now) nativescript plugin for the Square Reader SDK https://squareup.com/us/en/developers/reader-sdk

 Note: will only work for iOS 11+.
 To support older versions, consider using